This Intentioneers website has links to about three dozen documents by A. Allen Butcher, including:

 While escapism is one of many attractions of intentional community, one may think instead of living in an ecovillage as a pro-active response to the existential threats of climate change, resource-extraction overreach, cultural homogenization, contagion, extinction, injustice, violence, and other problems of the “outside world.”
 Collectivization is a natural response to threat, and it is developing in many ways among the various forms of intentional community.

-People seek in community the strength, security, and meaningful engagement in the company of like-minded friends, afforded in collective methods of survival through uncertainty.
+People seek in community the gentle strength, security, and meaningful engagement in the company of like-minded friends, afforded in collective methods of survival through uncertainty.
 Such communities attract to them hopeful, innovative ideas, and the people who come up with them, often refining those ideas then diffusing them as social or technological innovations throughout the dominant culture.
 Ecovillages and other intentional communities are both influenced by the dominant culture, and in turn actively influence that larger, outside-world culture.
 Each individual in community, socializing, raising children, working for the good of the community, or working for oneself first to then be able to contribute to the community, is part of the dynamic of building and maintaining not just one’s home community, yet by extension also both the ecovillage network and the larger Intentional Community Movement.

 There needs to be a societal pressure-release, a place for people who cannot acculturate to, or who refuse to assimilate within the dominant culture.
 Intentional community provides that.
 While many people want to live and work within a cultural system that is structured enough that they do not need to think about how the system is organized or how to change it for the better, others are simply unable to work or live within that system and need to be able to create or find a social system more suited to their temperament.
 Such freedom is typically found in land trust communities, which for the most part only stipulate how the land is to be used.